Azure/autorest.typescript/test/rlcIntegration/generated/dpgCustomization/README.md

-# DPGCustomization client library for JavaScript
+# DpgCustomizationRest client library for JavaScript

 DPG Swagger that tests our ability to grow up.